nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/3-installation.md

 $ npm install -g nativescript
 ```

-Verify the installation was successful by running `tns` in your terminal.
+Verify the installation was successful by running `ns -v` in your terminal.
 You should see a list of the available commands.

 For setting up your system, follow the official docs here: https://docs.nativescript.org/environment-setup.html